dogodigi/arcgis-rest-cli/README.md

 npm start <yourConfigHere>
 ```

-Requires ogr2ogr if you want to test by storing shape files.
+Requires ogr2ogr if you want to test wtih downloading shape files.